 Counsel, what I'm thinking is what I, in the order of Mr. Stapleton, I think they've kind of always told you you have to draft up the opinion or the order from what I say.
-But I'm thinking that of course it would be the year review, but should I put in either a monthly status conference the first of the month just to see if there's any issues, or quarterly or, you know, whenever you think?
+But I'm thinking that of course it would be the year review, but should I put in either a monthly be the year review, but should I put in either a monthly status conference the first of the month just to see if there's any issues, or quarterly or, you know, whenever you think?
 And I'd like counsel to weigh in on that because I care about this obviously; I live here.
 And, so what do you think?
 What do you think about when you want to see me again?
 I know I'm probably kind of difficult to deal with, but.

-MR. STAPLETON: Yes, Your Honor, William

-Stapleton.
-I think -- I think maybe quarterly reviews

-would be an excellent idea.
-You know, as everyone has

-said, this is an iterative process, and I think if we were

-able to sort of, you know, review and reconvene every

-quarter, you know, I think that would be sufficient to

-sort of check in and see how things are going at the site

-because there's constantly data being gathered at this

-site from the monitoring wells, from the extraction wells.

-It's an evolving process and it's important to stay on top

-of it.
-So you know, I think just, you know, speaking for

-Scio, I think Scio would very much support a quarterly

-review process.
+MR. STAPLETON: Yes, Your Honor, William I think -- I think maybe quarterly reviews would be an excellent idea.
+You know, as everyone has said, this is an iterative process, and I think if we were able to sort of, you know, review and reconvene every quarter, you know, I think that would be sufficient to sort of check in and see how things are going at the site because there's constantly data being gathered at this site from the monitoring wells, from the extraction wells.
+It's an evolving process and it's important to stay on top So you know, I think just, you know, speaking for Scio, I think Scio would very much support a quarterly review process.

-THE COURT: And so counsel, you know, if we just had that on the agenda, I'm open to anybody joining in on order that are poison pills.
+THE COURT: And so counsel, you know, if we just had that on the agenda, I'm open to anybody joining in on

-1 that to have this discussion.
-I just want to make sure 2 it's not like swept under the rug.
-But you know, if 3 issues come up, we could do it that way.
-4 Mr. McKee, what do you think?
-5 MR. MCKEE: I think 6 THE COURT: Is that good?
-7 MR. MCKEE: a quarterly review would be fine 8 if you, if we don't get stuck with the provisions in the
+that to have this discussion.
+I just want to make sure

+it's not like swept under the rug.
+But you know, if

+issues come up, we could do it that way.

+Mr. McKee, what do you think?

+MR. MCKEE: I think

+TUE COUDT: Is that good?